monkeysppp/VBRotations/README.md

 ## TODO

+- Update the 5-1 rotation with better default
 - Libero back court in the tutorials (allow a player label to change? simulate a substitution with players off court?)
 - Player positions overrides from options
 - Mobile version